alankent/magento2devbox-skeleton/README.md

 ### 1. Create a Local Project Directory

 Create a new directory per project.
-Use a meaningful directory names as it is also used as a prefix for DevBox containers.
+Use a meaningful directory name as it is also used as a prefix for DevBox containers.
 Download a copy of the files in this GitHub repository to the project directory.